googlearchive/ci-runner/README.md

 Polymer CI Runner
 =================

-A quick 'n dirty Node app that pulls GitHub webhook events off of a [Firebase](https://www.firebase.com/) queue and runs the appropriate set of tests for them.
+A continuous integration test runner focused on web components.
+It accepts GitHub webhooks, coordinates a fleet of workers, and runs tests.

 Configuring The Webhook